jan-rycko/react-scroll-utils/README.md

 npm install --save react-scroll-utils
 ```

+## Docs
+Complete docs can be found [here](https://github.com/jan-rycko/react-scroll-utils/tree/master/docs).

+Below some use cases in more details.

 ## Component

 For example purposes let's assume we want to create two types of components, that will handle two types of possible scrolling scenarios.